nyavorak/zmodule/README.md

 # Installation
 Inside the zmodule folder:
 - Install the requirements with `pip install -r requirements.txt`
-- Just run `python setup.py`
+- Just run `python setup.py` after checking the part bellow
 # How does it work ?
-- Just run `python photoz.py` from the directory
+- Open and modify the `photoz.py` file as you want
 - Input name of the GRB or list of GRBs, i.e. correct format is GRBXXXXXX
 - Is your input Multitargets, light curve or SED ?
 - Conversion of magnitudes to flux and automatic correction from Galactic extinction if necessary